Exclusive: Brazil targets Argentina with trade licenses

 Argentina has increased import-licensing requirements on imports from Brazil and other countries, hoping to protect local manufacturers, keep its currency from weakening against the dollar, and maintain stocks of foreign exchange.

 Brazil is not alone in its concerns.
-Argentina’s measures led to attacks on its policies at the World Trade Organization (WTO) by the United States, the European Union and Japan in April.
+Argentina’s measures led to attacks on its policies at the World Trade Organization (WTO) by the United State, European Union and Japan in April.

 The EU plans to file a formal WTO complaint, Reuters reported on Monday, citing Spanish government officials.